Harikrishna459/Instagram-User-Analytics/README.md

 ## Recommendation - Results/Findings
 - By Using Users table and Username column we can get the five oldest users.
-- Here we need to perform left join on posts and users tables.
-- Winner of the contest is based on posts table and that particular users table and then we need to done left join and groupby posts.id

 😄
 💻